mslinn/jekyll_img/README.md

-`Jekyll_img` is a Jekyll plugin that embeds images in HTML documents, with alignment options, flexible resizing, default styling, overridable styling, an optional caption, and an optional URL.
+`Jekyll_img` is a Jekyll plugin that embeds images in HTML documents, with alignment options, flexible resizing, default styling, overridable styling, an optional caption, an optional URL, and optional fullscreen zoom on mouseover.

 Muliple image formats are supported for each image.
 The user&rsquo;s web browser determines the formats which it will accept.